 Effects on the Environment

-Dirt Danger: Items like plastic bottles and cigarette butts will take hundreds of years to break down and release harmful toxins into the soil, affecting plant growth and health.
+Plastic bottles and cigarette butts can take hundreds of years to break down, all the while releasing harmful toxins into the soil.
+This pollution affects plant growth and soil health, perpetuating environmental damage that impacts the entire ecosystem.

-Nuisance to Nature: To top it all off, litter destroys the visually appealing scenery and alters the natural balance of ecosystems, affecting plant and animal life and perpetuating environmental damage.
+To top it all off, litter destroys the visually appealing scenery and alters the natural balance of ecosystems, affecting plant and animal life.
+By littering, people disrupt the visual beauty and ecological balance, perpetuating environmental damage.

 Effects on Waterways

 Tennessee has an extensive network of rivers and lakes, vital sources of water for both wildlife and human communities.
 In fact, according to the Tennessee Environmental Council, our state has over 60,000 miles of rivers and streams and more than 75,000 acres of lakes that source our water supply.
 But they face significant threats from litter pollution.
-When litter is improperly disposed of, it doesn’t disappear from the environment.
-Instead, this trash gets swept into waterways and poses a fatal risk to Tennessee wildlife.
+Improperly disposed of litter doesn’t disappear from the environment.
+Instead, it gets swept into waterways and becomes a fatal risk to Tennessee wildlife.

-Here are three ways our beautiful waterways are threatened by discarded waste:
+Discover three ways our beautiful waterways are threatened by littering:

-Microplastic Menace: Plastic waste breaks down into tiny pieces called microplastics.
-These are often mistaken for food by aquatic life, leading to the ingestion of toxins and sometimes fatal blockages.
+Plastic waste breaks down into tiny pieces called microplastics.
+Often mistaken for food by aquatic life, the plastic leads to the ingestion of toxins and sometimes fatal blockages, and ultimately effecting human health, also.

-Chemical Contamination: Litter doesn’t just float on the surface it leaches harmful chemicals into the water.
-This creates an unhealthy environment for aquatic plants and animals.
+Litter doesn’t just float on the surface it leaches harmful chemicals into the water.
+This creates an unhealthy environment for aquatic plants and animals and disrupts entire ecosystems.

-Algal Bloom Boom: These chemicals can also trigger excessive algal blooms.
-These blooms deplete oxygen in the water and block sunlight, choking out other plant life, killing marine life and disrupting the aquatic ecosystem.
+These chemicals can also trigger excessive algal blooms.
+These blooms deplete oxygen in the water and block sunlight, choking out other plant life, killing marine life and disturbing the entire the aquatic ecosystem.

 Effects on Roadways